Last Updated: Oct 28, 2025

 $ crusoe compute vms reset <vm-name>

-- If following the above steps does not resolve the issue, please reach out to Crusoe Support and provide the bug report.
+5. If the above steps do not resolve the issue, please reach out to Crusoe Support and provide the bug report.

 Additional Resources: